barchart/events-client-js/docs/content/concepts/event_structure.md

 event.timestamp = Timestamp.now();
 ```

-For JSON, use the serialized form of a Timestamp (i.e. milliseconds since epoch):
+For JSON, use the serialized form of a Timestamp (i.e. a number representing the millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time)):

 ```json
 {"timestamp":1599482731026}